TES5Edit/fopdoc/FO3/Records/Fields/Model.md

 Model Field Collection
 ======================

 The MODL, MODB, MODT, MODS and MODD fields hold model data, and always appear together.
-In cases where multiple collections are present in the same record, the field IDs are numbered:
+In cases where multiple collections are present in the same record, the field codes are numbered:

 Original | Second Instance | Third Instance | Fourth Instance
 ---------|-----------------|----------------|----------------